v.1.5 User Guide

 In this mode, the source waveform is rectified - its negative portions are inverted to also be positive, just like how AC is rectified into DC.
 This mode makes the most sense with a Sine LFO wave (it will also essentially double the modulation rate), while it doesn't make much sense with a Square wave.

-The modulation range controls (range low, range med, and range high) are used for providing a usable granularity for selecting the amount of modulation you want - low, medium, and high.
+The modulation range controls (, , and ) are used for providing a usable granularity for selecting the amount of modulation you want - low, medium, and high.
 For pitch modulation, the range maximums are (+/-) 120 cents, 12 semitones, and 48 semitones.
 For amplitude modulation, the range maximums are (+/-) 6dB, 20dB, and 40dB.
 These range options allow for a different minimum increment amount for each range.
 Small modulations for vibrato are typically less than a few dozen cents and small tremolos might be a few dB, but heavy tremolo and wild effects may need dozens of dB or several octaves.
 If there was only a 48 semitone range and we wanted 1 cent granularity, there would be 4800 increments just for one polarity of the control, making it very difficult to quickly set a specific amount using the mouse and scrollwheel.

 Aurora FM has 13 base waveforms, 5 waveform variants, a waveform Depth amount, and a Polarity (normal / inverted).